 In our region, the FAA studied the 23 or so airports in and around Southern California (calling this the So Cal MetroPlex) and has implemented three new departure patterns for John Wayne Airport’s (JWA’s) major commercial air carriers.
 General Aviation planes generally do not fly these patterns.
 The three NextGen patterns out of JWA are known as:

-- FINZZ (for flights going to Las Vegas or Salt Lake City – <10% of all JWA flights go here)
+- FINZZ (for flights going to Las Vegas or Salt Lake City - <10 percent of all JWA flights go here); and

-- HHERO (for flights going north to the Bay Area, Portland, Seattle, and more – a little over 40% of all JWA flights take this route)
+- HHERO (for flights going north to the Bay Area, Portland, Seattle and more - a little over 40 percent of all JWA flights take this route).

 In Fall of 2016, the City Council authorized the filing of a lawsuit against the FAA regarding NextGen’s implementation at JWA.
 The County of Orange intervened in this litigation and the City of Laguna Beach filed its own litigation.
 View the letter that formalized many of our concerns.
 This litigation is now in Federal court, and we do not have an update to offer at this time.